OctopusDeploy/docs/docs/guides/azure-deployments/resource-groups/deploy-using-an-azure-resource-group-template.md

  - Using linked templates

-Octopus Deploy supports deploying Azure Resource Group Templates via theÂ *Deploy an Azure Resource Group*Â step type.Â For information about adding a step to the deployment process, see theÂ [add step](http://docs.octopusdeploy.com/display/OD/Add+step)Â section.
+Octopus Deploy supports deploying Azure Resource Group Templates via the *Deploy an Azure Resource Group* step type.
+For information about adding a step to the deployment process, see the [add step](http://docs.octopusdeploy.com/display/OD/Add+step) section.

 :::hint
 Before creating the step, you must have created an [Azure Service Principal Account](/docs/home/guides/azure-deployments/creating-an-azure-account/creating-an-azure-service-principal-account.md)